 Next, discuss and evaluate each of the solutions, and then finally agree upon one solution to try.
 Once you’ve made your decision together, figure out how each of you will work towards the solution.
 Set a date to meet back up and discuss your progress.

 I would love to go into depth and tell you our solutions for the “one key fob,” but it would take too much time.
 So, I have created a quick little short for you to view that will maybe bring a little laughter into your life.
-You can check it out later this evening on YouTube at Makin’ Macon!
+You can check it out on YouTube at Makin’ Macon!

 Tip #6: Seek Professional Help if Needed